Headless CMS

 }

-so how can you get the page type and the page number from this string (post_sitemap1.xml
+For example, if you visit /sitemap/post_sitemap1.xml, how can you extract the page type and page number from this string (post_sitemap1.xml)?

 import axios from "axios";